stephenplusplus/spp.params/readme.md

     // You must specify `parameters` as an array of object in the following
     // format...
     //
-    // parameter {String}  The case-insensitive url parameter you want to cache.
+    // parameter {string}  The case-insensitive url parameter you want to cache.
-    // required  {bool}    Should your application display a warning if this
+    // required  {boolean} Should your application display a warning if this
     //                     parameter isn't specified?
     SessionServiceProvider.parameters = [
       {
-        parameter: 'userId',
+        name: 'userId',
         required: true
       }, {
-        parameter: 'unicornId',
+        name: 'unicornId',
         required: false
       }
     ];

-    // You must also define a key where the parameters will be saved into
-    // localStorage.
-    SessionServiceProvider.localStorageId = 'url-parameters';

   }]).
-  run(['$rootScope', 'SessionService', function ($rootScope, SessionService) {
+  run(['$rootScope', 'SessionService', '$window', function ($rootScope, SessionService, $window) {

     // You can choose when to run `SessionService.detect()`.
     //
     // Here, we're running it as soon as the application runs...
-    SessionService.detect();
+    SessionService.readParams();

     // ...as well as every time the route changes.
     $rootScope.$on('$routeChangeSuccess', SessionService.detect);
   }]);
 ```